What is Diminished Value?

-Here’s what happened next…. their insurance company were surprisingly pleasant, and quickly paid for the repairs and provides you a nice brand new rental car.
-For repairs, they recommended “Direct Repair Program” shop did a surprisingly good job, and you liked the rental experience.
+Here’s what happened next…. their insurance company was surprisingly pleasant, and quickly paid for the repairs and provides you with a nice brand new rental car.
+For repairs, they recommended the “Direct Repair Program” shop did a surprisingly good job, and you liked the rental experience.
 You are impressed with ABC Insurance, and just developed a new faith in corporate America.
 You move on with your life.

 Congratulations, you got screwed!

 The accident went on Carfax.
 Now buyers will pay much less for your car even if it’s been repaired perfectly.
 You have suffered a loss in the market value of your vehicle called Inherent Diminished Value.
 The insurance company is liable to make you whole for it in all 50 states — but they won’t unless you demand it.
 And they hope you won’t.

 Chances are you’ve never heard of diminished value.
 Don’t worry, neither have 95% of American drivers.
 The average diminished value settlement check is $3,500.
 And that’s just for an average car.
 For a more expensive newer car with low mileage, it can easily be $15,000 or more.
 Yes, this means billions of dollars in rightful diminished value compensation go unclaimed every single year.